edgedb/edgedb/docs/stdlib/array.rst

     If the index is out of the array's bounds, the ``default`` argument or ``{}`` (empty set) will be returned.

-    This works the same as :eql:op:`array indexing operator <arrayidx>`, except that if the index is out of boundaries, an empty set of the array element's type is returned instead of raising an exception.
-Below exemplifies this:
+    This works the same as the :eql:op:`array indexing operator <arrayidx>`, except that if the index is out of boundaries, an empty set of the array element's type is returned instead of raising an exception:

     .. code-block:: edgeql-repl